Skip page header and navigation

 What you will learn

-We maintain the ethos and magic of Foundation, allowing students to build a bedrock of experience and skill whilst discovering new areas they might not have had a chance to explore previously.
-This, we believe is essential to success at degree level and vital in terms of making the right decision for a future career in the creative industry.
+We maintain the ethos and magic of Foundation, enabling students to build a bedrock of experience and skill while discovering new areas they might not have had a chance to explore previously.
+This foundational approach is essential for success at the degree level and vital for making informed decisions about a future career in the creative industry.

 Compulsory